 Faithful in Your Words

-In talking with teenagers, I’ve discovered many who harbor bitterness and resentment.
-And much of that resentment is directed toward their fathers over a serious matter of broken promises.
+In June we take time to focus on fathers, and I’ve discovered in talking with teenagers that many of them harbor bitterness and resentment.
+Much of that resentment is directed toward their fathers over the serious matter of broken promises.

 If you’re a dad who wants to restore your relationship with your teenager, one of the best things you can do is to remember those broken promises.
-Then go to him with a remorseful spirit and say, “I’ve asked God to forgive me and I want you to forgive me.”
-And then ask him this question, “Have I ever made a promise to you that I’ve failed to keep?
-If so, I want you to tell me, because I want to repent.
+Then go and say to them with a remorseful spirit, “I’ve asked God to forgive me, and I want you to forgive me.”
+Then ask this question, “Have I ever made a promise to you that I’ve failed to keep?
+If so, I want you to tell me because I want to repent.
 I want you to believe that your dad is a faithful man.”

 Are you a man of your word?
-A woman of her word?
-Turn over a new leaf today that you will stand behind your word.
+If not, start fresh today and make a commitment that you will stand behind your word.

 For more from Love Worth Finding and Pastor Adrian Rogers, please visit www.lwf.org.